indigo-dc/synergy-doc/doc/developer.md

 #### Test packaging for debian and RPM
 Use docker to test the packaging for debian and RPM (see `packaging/README.md` for instructions).
 Don't forget to add `-e "PKG_VERSION=x.y.z"` to test for the new x.y.z version.

+Note that the packages generated at this stage are *dev* packages and should not be provided to users as they will cause problems when upgrading.

 #### Commit and submit to OpenStack CI
 Make a single commit containing the changes to the debian and RPM packaging for the making of the new release.
 This way it is easy to rebuild the package for old version.